 At the time of sale, the company records an estimate for sales promotion and incentive costs.
-Examples of sales promotion and incentive programs include rebate programs on certain professional products sold to distributors, volume discounts, retail financing support, commissions, and other sales discounts and promotional programs.
+Examples of sales promotion and incentive programs include off-invoice discounts, rebate programs, volume discounts, retail financing support, commissions, and other sales discounts and promotional programs.
 The estimates of sales promotion and incentive costs are based on the terms of the arrangements with customers, historical payment experience, field inventory levels, volume purchases, and expectations for changes in relevant trends in the future.
-The expense of each program is classified as a reduction from gross sales.
+The expense of each program is classified as a reduction from gross sales or as a component of selling, general, and administrative expense.